-Landscape photography is a growing genre
+Landscape Photography is a Growing Genre

 You only need to get your vehicle, motorbike or bicycle and enter the nearest landscape with your camera, tripod and favourite landscape photography gear.
-Making your escape into the wilds and seeking out landscape opportunities is a favourite past-time for many photographers.
+Making your escape into the wilds and seeking out landscape opportunities is a favourite pastime for many photographers.

 Some photographers like to emulate their favourite landscape photographers as they develop a particular style of photography.
 A typical example is the black-and-white landscape photography of Ansel Adams, amongst other highly reputed photographers.

-As stated before in the previous paragraph, look for inspiration and vision in your photographic exploits and expand your understanding of photography by reading widely on the subject, including landscape photography that advances the art.
+As stated in the previous paragraph, look for inspiration and vision in your photographic exploits and expand your understanding of photography by reading widely on the subject, including landscape photography that advances the art.

 Learn the basics: Familiarize yourself with the fundamental principles of photography, such as exposure, composition, and lighting.
 Understand how your camera works, including aperture, shutter speed, and ISO settings.